bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 :command:`perl Makefile.PL`

-Should this command warn about missing prerequisites -- or prerequisites that are too old, you may use cpanm to install these.
+Should this command warn about missing prerequisites -- or prerequisites that are too old, you may use :file:`cpanm` to install these.

-:command:`curl -L http://cpanmin.us | perl - --installdeps -l local .`
+:command:`cpanm --installdeps -l local .`

 If you want a more full-featured Bugzilla, use the following command:

-:command:`curl -L http://cpanmin.us | perl - --installdeps -l local --with-all-features --without-feature mod_perl --without-feature oracle --without-feature mysql --without-feature pg .`
+:command:`cpanm --installdeps -l local --with-all-features --without-feature mod_perl --without-feature oracle --without-feature mysql --without-feature pg .`

+If you don't have :file:`cpanm` installed, you can either find it in your :file:`cpanminus` or :file:`perl-App-cpanminus` package, or `download it <http://cpanmin.us>`_  from cpanmin.us.

 .. _linux-config-webserver: